-- 1. Students may post notices concerning Mitchell Hamline School of Law- or MHSL student-organization-sponsored events on designated bulletin boards and on the stairwell landing walls.
-Those groups responsible for posting notices must also remove all postings after the event. - 2.
-Notices or posters will not be allowed on painted, glass, or wallpapered surfaces or on windows or doors. - 3.
-All notices or posters must clearly identify the author or sponsoring organization.
-No anonymous materials may be posted or distributed. - 4.
-All posters or notices that are either posted or set out for distribution by organizations not recognized by the law school must be approved by the Office of Student Affairs, Facilities Manager, or the Director of facilities prior to posting.
+- 3. Notices, posters, or any other signage are not allowed on painted, glass, or wallpapered surfaces or n windows or doors. - 4.
+Any outside (non-MHSL) notices or posters must clearly identify the author or sponsoring organization and displayed only in the designated area in Hachey Commons.
+No anonymous materials may be posted or distributed.
+All such posters or notices must be approved by the Office of Student Affairs, Facilities Manager, or the Director of Facilities prior to posting.
 Under no circumstances should this material be posted on campus for more than two weeks. - 5.
-Under special circumstances, the Dean of Student Affairs and Student Life may temporarily suspend these rules.
+Under special circumstances, the Dean of Students may temporarily suspend these rules.